 The summary of the ERA in RODs for PGDP sites will contain tables of risk assessment parameters and results.
-The summary of the screening-level risk assessment (Steps 1 and 2) should include tables of screening-level benchmarks (PGDP NFA levels) and COPCs identified in the screen.
+The summary of the screening-level risk assessment (Steps 1 and 2) should include tables of screening-level benchmarks (PGDP NFA levels) and COPECs identified in the screen.
 Tables of site concentrations (range, mean, and 95% UCLs) should be included in support of the summary of Steps 1 through 3.
-Tables clearly summarizing preliminary HQs, TRVs, alternative benchmarks, relevant site-specific exposure parameters and effects data, and the conclusions of the reevaluation of COPCs (Step 3a) should be included in the ROD.
+Tables clearly summarizing preliminary HQs, TRVs, alternative benchmarks, relevant site-specific exposure parameters and effects data, and the conclusions of the reevaluation of COPECs (Step 3a) should be included in the ROD.
 The summary of the problem formulation should include, as tables or text, brief descriptions of site habitats, the CSM, exposure pathways, assessment endpoints, and the basis for their selection.
 The types, number, and DQOs of samples and analyses for the site investigations conducted to answer ecological risk questions should be summarized.
-Tables of results of site-specific studies on effects (e.g., toxicity tests) and risk calculations based on site-specific tissue concentration data will support the summary of the risk characterization.
+Tables of results of site-specific tissue concentration data will support the summary of the risk characterization.